 Helen Naylor (26) and Julie Page (188-PF-83, college: E.Washington) (23) led the way for Hatters, as they moved to 7-0 on the league season.

-Manchester Mystics were more competitive on Sunday, but they threw away a big lead and lost out 56-55
+Manchester Mystics were more competitive on Sunday, but they threw away a big lead and lost out 56-55 to Sevenoaks Suns.

 Manchester limited Suns to just 5 points in the second quarter and also won the third 19-14 to establish a 48-36 lead heading into the final quarter.